flancian/garden/Open Letter to Google.md

 I write this in the context of what some call [[late stage capitalism]] and can safely be alternatively described as [[digital capitalism]] in [[mid 2024]].
 I, as a Google employee, am writing to communicate my recommendations as clearly and as harmlessly as possible to both company and society.

 My intention is the following: to develop, together, a prosocial transparent governance layer for the internet.
+And I intend to convince Google that this is the right thing for both people and market.

 --